TakeHomeChallenges/ScrapperFrontend/README.md

   - Transition all frontend requests to use Axios for consistency and to take advantage of its features over the native `fetch` API.
 - **Responsive Design Improvements**: Further refine the responsive aspects of the frontend to ensure better usability across all devices.

+## How to use the log feature

+- **Click on the News Scraper text**: To see the logs please click on the 'News Scraper Text' button.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.